agusorsato/agusorsato/README.md

 * 🖥️  See my portfolio at [My Portfolio](http://github.com/agusorsato/Ejemplo)
 * ✉️  You can contact me at [agustinorsato@gmail.com or www.linkedin.com/in/agustinorsato](mailto:agustinorsato@gmail.com or www.linkedin.com/in/agustinorsato)
 * 🧠  I'm learning Java
-* ⚡  I am discovering the world of backend development
+* ⚡  I am discovering the world of Data Scientist

 ### Skills